polesapart/timekpr-next/README.md

 inside the table.

 <a name="freerideintervals"></a>
-There's a special setting for time interval indicated as "∞".
+There's a special setting for time interval indicated as "∞" (unaccounted time intervals).
 Basically this setting means that time spent in this time period will not be accounted towards user's daily allowance, i.e. it's free time for him.
 In addition to that, this allows the user to use computer even if he has no time left all.
 This setting can be useful in case user has a special arrangement, such as online courses at specific times, so he does not spend his personal limit on them.

 Please keep in mind that intervals themselves **cannot** overlap in any way, however it's possible to have intervals ending and starting continuously, for example, intervals 7:00-13:00 and 13:00-14:30 can coexist, but don't be surprised when adjacent intervals are merged into one.